 |Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Calocybe fallax|

-Here is a brightly colored collybioid mushroom from northern and montane North America, usually found under conifers but occasionally found under oaks, alders, and other hardwoods.
+Here is a brightly colored collybioid mushroom from the northern and montane conifer forests of Europe and North America.
 Distinguishing features include the yellow cap, gills, and stem; the small size (caps are under 3 cm across at maturity); the white spore print; and microscopic features (see below).

 The European species Calocybe chrysenteron is nearly identical to the naked eye; however, under the microscope it features a pileipellis disposed as a cutis (as opposed to the hymeniform pileipellis of Calocybe fallax).
 It does not appear to occur in North America, despite a few herbarium records that probably represent misidentifications.

-Ecology: Probably saprobic; growing alone, scattered, or gregariously in needle duff under conifers (including grand fir, subalpine fir, balsam fir, Engelmann spruce, and lodgepole pine) or in leaf litter under hardwoods (including oaks and alders); summer and fall; northern and montane North America.
+Ecology: Probably saprobic; growing alone, scattered, or gregariously in needle duff under conifers (including, in North America, grand fir, subalpine fir, balsam fir, Engelmann spruce, and lodgepole pine) or rarely in leaf litter under hardwoods (willows and alders); summer and fall; originally described from New York (Peck 1873) and central Europe (Persoon 1794); distributed in northern and montane Europe and North America.
+The illustrated and described collections are from Colorado.

-Cap: 5-30 mm; broadly convex becoming broadly bell-shaped, flat, or shallowly depressed; soft; dry; bald; yellow to orangish yellow or brownish yellow; often fading markedly as it dries out; margin at first somewhat inrolled.
+Cap: 5–30 mm across; broadly convex becoming broadly bell-shaped, flat, or shallowly depressed; soft; dry; bald; yellow to orangish yellow or brownish yellow; the margin at first somewhat inrolled.

 Flesh: Pale yellow.